Go to Reviews.org AU Edition

 Here’s the ideal placement for your router:

-A central location for your router is critical if you want to boost your Wi-Fi coverage even in the corners of your home.
+A central location for your router is critical if you want to boost your Wi-Fi coverage and get a stronger signal.

 This might be difficult if you’ve got only one outlet to plug your equipment into.
 But it’s worth the small hassle of running cables along walls to be able to stream Netflix in your bedroom or set up your home office in the dining room.